basilkottilingal/Regex-Lexer-Parser-C/README.md

   Here is a minimal effort.
 (Not yet complete).

   Breaking down.
-  (a) regular expression (regex) are used to represent tokens.
+  1. regular expression (regex) are used to represent tokens.
-  (b) Non-deterministic tokens are build from regex (d) Deterministic tokens are build from
+  2. Non-deterministic tokens are build from regex
+  3. Deterministic tokens are build from

 ## Regex pattern matching using NFA.